Roy Harris in an interview at the National Press Foundation

 Click here for the entire interview on the National Press Foundation website.

 Roy Harris has been a journalist for some of the nation's most respected news publications for four decades.
 He reported for The Wall Street Journal from 1971 to 1994, acting for six years as deputy chief of its 14-member Los Angeles bureau.
 For the next 13 years he was senior editor for The Economist Group's Boston-based CFO magazine.
 While at CFO he also served for a time as national president of the American Society of Business Publication Editors, and he remains president emeritus of its not-for-profit ASBPE Foundation.
 In 2002 he began researching and writing Pulitzer's Gold, and started contributing regularly about the journalism prizes to the website of the St. Petersburg, Florida-based Poynter Institute.
+The entire archive of bylined articles on the Poynter website can be found here.
 His work has earned him praise from Bob Woodward as “the master historian of the Pulitzer Prize.”

 The son of a Pulitzer-winning reporter for the St. Louis Post-Dispatch, Harris began his career working summers as a copyboy and later a reporter for the Post-Dispatch.
 In college, he served as managing editor of the Daily Northwestern while attending Northwestern's Medill School of Journalism.
 After graduation he took a job reporting for the Los Angeles Times, where one of his assignments was helping cover the 1968 Democratic National Convention in Chicago.